What do you think of when you read or hear the word ‘mission’? What images come to your mind?

 - How can salvation be shared?
-Someone has to go tell people about the Gospel (Romans 10: 14).
+First, someone must tell people about the Gospel (Romans 10: 14).

-In the movie, Forrest Gump, there is a scene where Forrest and his platoon are under severe attack in a heavy combat zone.
+In the movie Forrest Gump, there is a scene where Forrest and his platoon are under severe attack in a heavy combat zone.
 In this scene, you are shown Forrest repeatedly risking his own safety to save the lives of his friends, especially his good friend, Bubba.
 No one could ever call Forrest selfish.
 Throughout the movie, we see Gump just giving what he had.
-In this clip (which you can find HERE) he risks his life to help those he cares about.
+In this clip, he risks his life to help those he cares about.

-This is a very powerful illustration of how serious our task is in reaching those who are lost, those that through sin are metaphorically injured and dying – if not literally so.
-But like Forrest does with Bubba and his platoon, we’ve just got to keep going back into the war zone, back to save the lost kids that God loves, despite the cost to ourselves.
+This is a powerful illustration of how serious our task is in reaching those who are lost, those who, through sin, are metaphorically injured and dying – if not literally so.
+But as Forrest does with Bubba and his platoon, we’ve just got to keep going back into the war zone, back to save the lost kids that God loves, despite the cost to ourselves.

-Most of us will never become a world-renowned evangelist.
+Most of us will never become world-renowned evangelists.
 98% of us will never be called to full-time – salary reliant – vocational church ministry.
-But we are all called, to share whatever it is we do have: be a witness of Jesus and to testify of our own experience with the living God, to proclaim what we know is true in order to do our part in rescuing a fallen world.
+But we are all called to share whatever we do have: be a witness of Jesus and testify of our own experience with the living God, proclaim what we know is true to do our part in rescuing a fallen world.

 God’s mission comes back to primarily using the local church to find the lost and advance His Kingdom.
-It says in verse 15 of Romans 10 that no one will go and share unless they are sent to do so.
+In verse 15 of Romans 10, no one will go and share unless they are sent to do so.
 So who does the sending?

 Ballet dancers clearly pay a high price to be the best at their art.
 I’ve watched some videos online where the dancer’s feet are so worn, beaten, and to be frank, the toes look wholly bent out of shape.
 Professional dancers, I read, often refuse to let other people see their feet outside of the dance studio.
-All that suffering and preparation so that they gain mastery of the art of movement is pretty cool.
-I’m not a ballet fan, but I admire and respect the lengths they go to which enable them to perform their craft to an amazing degree.
+All that suffering and preparation to gain mastery of the art of movement is pretty cool.
+I’m not a ballet fan, but I admire and respect the lengths they go to, which enable them to perform their craft to an amazing degree.

 Here’s a thought, maybe professional dancers have an alternative standard of beautiful feet – the more worn, the more battered, the more honour they feel they have brought to their performance.

-God paid the ultimate expense – the life of His only Son – in order to achieve the restoration of His lost children to Himself.
-I think that we should also be willing to get our feet “messy” (by going and sharing the Good News).
+God paid the ultimate expense – the life of His only Son – to achieve the restoration of His lost children to Himself.
+Therefore, we should also be willing to get our feet “messy” (by going and sharing the Good News).
 Messy feet are truly beautiful by God’s standard.

-I love the statement a ballet dancer says at the end of THIS clip, “Dance with your heart and your feet will follow.”
-If we choose to love the lost like God loves them and if we allow our heart for the broken to line up with God’s heart, then our feet will follow, and we will want to do all we can to bring them into His Kingdom.
-There is a cost to living with God’s mission placed above our own selfishness.
+I love the statement a ballet dancer says at the end of a YouTube video I once watched, “Dance with your heart and your feet will follow.”
+If we choose to love the lost as God loves them and allow our heart for the broken to line up with God’s heart, then our feet will follow, and we will want to do all we can to bring them into His Kingdom.
+But, there is a cost to living with God’s mission above our own selfishness.

-Many Christians around the world put their lives at risk just by owning a Bible.
-For those in closed countries, such as Saudi Arabia, North Korea and Sudan for example, to share the Gospel with a neighbour might mean punishment, imprisonment or even death.
-At times, I think, some of us in the UK Church can get a little stressed when we feel that doing anything to reach the lost might risk our convenience, our comfort, or our ‘busy’ schedules.
+Many Christians worldwide put their lives at risk just by owning a Bible.
+For those in closed countries, such as Saudi Arabia, North Korea and Sudan, sharing the Gospel with a neighbour might mean punishment, imprisonment or even death.
+At times, I think, some of us in the UK Church can get a little stressed when we feel that doing anything to reach the lost might risk our convenience, comfort, or ‘busy’ schedules.
 Our challenge, together, is to embrace God’s mission over our own selfishness and put aside our fears and distractions.

-When I have stepped out I have discovered that the reward of partnering with God is worth the cost.
-On a personal level, I’m not sure I do this enough, and I want to do more.
+When I have stepped out, I have discovered that the reward of partnering with God is worth the cost.
+Personally, I’m not sure I do this enough, and I want to do more.
 I hope we all recognise the same challenge – we can all do more.
-A Christian life is not primarily about us; it’s about God’s mission and that is scary, but it is selfless.
+A Christian life is not primarily about us; it’s about God’s mission, which is scary but selfless.

 If you’re a Christian, can I ask you to take a moment to think back to your own salvation story?

 When did you hear about God’s unrelenting love for you and the cost He paid to get you back?
-What if no one had gone out of his or her way to share the Gospel with you?
-Invited you to a local church gathering, or a small group.
-How would you have known about Jesus and how He gave his life in order for you to find yours?
-What would your life be like now had you never heard and, therefore never had an opportunity to believe
+What if no one had gone out of their way to share the Gospel with you?
+Invited you to a local church gathering or a small group.
+How would you have known about Jesus and how He gave his life for you to find yours?
+What would your life be like now had you never heard and, therefore, never had an opportunity to believe

 In your life and mine, someone must have let go of their “me” to make room for God’s mission.
 Someone must have let go of their “me” to teach or invite you to that Christian foundation class such as Alpha or Christianity Explored.
 To serve at that youth or community event you were at, to welcome you into their home for dinner, to pray with you in a time of need – and that was the entrance of your encounter with God.

-We’re surrounded by people who are living without God, today.
-As believers, it’s our responsibility, our privilege, our calling to pray for them to be saved, to share with them, to invite them to a local church gathering, and to tell them our own testimony of a real God who really loves us.
+We’re surrounded by people who are living without God today.
+As believers, it’s our responsibility, privilege, and calling to pray for them to be saved, share with them, invite them to a local church gathering, and tell them our own testimony of a real God who really loves us.

-You don’t have to be a professional in order to tell someone what Jesus has done for you.
+You don’t have to be a professional to tell someone what Jesus has done for you.

 Ask God to open your eyes to see the people around you in life who need to know Him, who need the hope that can only be found in Him.
-Start practising sharing your testimony with anyone who will hear it.
-Begin praying for those in your own family, in your workplace, in your neighbourhood who you know need the gift of salvation.
-Pray for God to give you an opportunity to share Jesus with them in a real way.
+Then, start practising sharing your testimony with anyone who will hear it.
+Begin praying for those in your own family, workplace, and neighbourhood who you know need the gift of salvation.
+Pray for God to allow you to share Jesus with them in a real way.